L-functional analysis: Introduction

 \section{Introduction}

 In 1953, Kaplansky (\cite{kaplansky53}) introduced the theory of AW*-modules, generalizing the theory of Hilbert spaces, to solve a problem in AW*-algebras.
 An AW*-algebra is a slight generalization of a von Neumann algebra, and each commutative AW*-algebra can be represented as a $C(K)$-space where $K$ is Stonean, i.e., an extremally disconnected compact Hausdorff space.
 An AW*-module is a module over a commutative AW*-algebra $A$ equipped with an inner product taking values in $A$ with some additional assumptions mimicking the norm completeness property of the classical case.
 It turned out that the theory of these AW*-modules is remarkably similar to the theory of ordinary Hilbert spaces.
-For example, the Cauchy-Schwarz inequality, the theory or orthogonality and density, and the Riesz Representation Theorem all hold in the same formulation as in the classical case.
 AW*-modules were later known as Kaplansky-Hilbert modules, or KH-modules for short.

 Later on, in the 1970s, the theory was extended to so called Hilbert C*-modules, in which $A$ is more general: it is a (not necessarily commutative) C*-algebra.
-Hilbert C*-modules became very important in noncommutative geometry, but compared to KH-modules, they are further away from classical Hilbert spaces.
-For example, there is only a weak form of the Cauchy-Schwarz inequality, there is no nice theory of orthogonality and density, and the Riesz Representation Theorem does not hold.
+An important aspect of the theory of Hilbert C*-modules, however, is different from the theory of KH-modules: norm convergence is used in $A$, whereas in the theory of KH-modules, order convergence is used in the commutative AW*-algebra.
+Hilbert C*-modules became extremely important in noncommutative geometry, but compared to KH-modules, they are further away from classical Hilbert spaces.
+For example, consider $C(K)$ (where $K$ is compact Hausdorff) as a Hilbert $C(K)$-module, let $\omega \in K$ be non-discrete, and consider the submodule $M = \{f \in C(K) \colon f(\omega) = 0\}$.
+Then $M^{\perp\perp} = C(K)$, but $\ol{M} = M \not= C(K)$ so that $M^{\perp\perp} \not= \ol{M}$ unlike in the classical case.
+If instead of norm convergence one considers order convergence, then this problem disappears, as $M$ is order dense in $C(K)$.